Program Description

 Apply Now

 This program accepts applications on a rolling basis and is currently accepting applications.
 Apply here or request more information if you have any questions.
+George Mason University is currently not considering applicants to the MSN-FNP program from the following states and territories*:

 *The MSN–FNP online graduate program is approved to confer a degree in most states in the U.S. but is awaiting full approval from select states.
 Please confirm your state’s approval status.